nuwave/lighthouse/docs/master/security/authentication.md

 Note that Sanctum requires you to send an CSRF token as [header](https://laravel.com/docs/csrf#csrf-x-csrf-token) with all GraphQL requests, regardless of whether the user is authenticated or not.

 When using [laravel-graphql-playground](https://github.com/mll-lab/laravel-graphql-playground), follow the [instructions to add a CSRF token](https://github.com/mll-lab/laravel-graphql-playground#configure-session-authentication).

-For authenticated queries, the request must contain credentials as well.
-In GraphQL Playground, add this setting to include the session cookie in all requests: `"request.credentials": "same-site"`

 ## Guard selected fields